Credit card consolidation is just one form of debt consolidation. You can consolidate your credit card debt in one of three ways:

 Can Debt Consolidation Help Your Credit Score?

-Again, it all depends on your commitment to getting out of debt and whether or not you stick to your resolve to curb your spending.
+Again, it all depends on your commitment to getting out of debt and changing your spending habits.
 If you take out a personal loan or use a balance transfer card, your credit score will see an immediate boost because your credit utilization rate will go down.
 A personal loan can also help to diversify your debt, which the credit bureaus love to see.
 Making timely monthly payments and refraining from using your now balance-free cards can further boost your score.

 What Do Debt Consolidation Companies Do?